-The warranty term shall commence on the day following the date of signing of the acceptance protocol pursuant to Section 10.3 hereof.
+The warranty term shall commence on the day following the date of signing of the Handover Protocol pursuant to Annex 3 hereto.
 The warranty does not cover consumable parts.
 Consumable parts for the purposes of the Contract are the items contained in the Equipment which are consumed at regular intervals during the normal use of the Equipment, i.e. parts which have a specified typical lifetime, that does not exceed the warranty period provided the Equipment is used with normal frequency.

-Should the Buyer discover a defect, he shall notify the Seller to rectify such defect using the e-mail address: …….@......
+Should the Buyer discover a defect within the warranty period, he shall notify the Seller to rectify such defect using the e-mail address: …….@......
 (TO BE FILLED IN BY THE BIDDER).
 The Seller is obliged to notify the Buyer without delay about any change of this e-mail address.
 The Seller shall be obliged to review any warranty claim within 72 hours (within business days) from its receipt and to propose solution, unless agreed otherwise by the Parties.

 During the warranty period, the Seller shall be obliged to rectify any claimed defects within 30 days from the date on which the Equipment was delivered to the Seller for repair or within 30 days from receipt of the Buyer’s notification if the Seller sends a technician to perform the repair on-site.
 In cases of unusual defects, the Seller shall be obliged to rectify the defect in the period corresponding to the nature of the defect and to define the deadline for the completion of the repair or for shipping of the rectified Equipment.

-During the warranty period, any and all costs associated with defect rectification / repair including transport and travel expenses of the Seller shall be always borne by the Seller.
+During the warranty period, any and all costs associated with defect rectification / repair including transport and travel expenses of the Seller shall be basically borne by the Seller, unless the analysis shows that the problem is not a warranty case, all costs will be charged by the Seller to the Buyer.

 The repaired Equipment shall be delivered by the Seller to the Buyer along with a protocol confirming removal of the defect (hereinafter the “Repair Protocol”).
 If the Equipment is delivered duly repaired and defect-free, the Buyer will confirm the Repair Protocol.